 Clark T. Rogerson Student Research Award

-The purpose of this award is to support student travel to herbaria and/or field sites to conduct research.
+Research Award is intended to support student travel to herbaria and/or field sites to conduct research.
 Grants are available to undergraduate or graduate students who are members of the Mycological Society of America.

-- Must be an MSA member or must have applied for membership at the time of the award application.
+- Must be a current MSA member or have applied for membership at the time of the award application.

 - Open to undergraduate and graduate students.

-- Students must use the funds to support travel to herbaria and/or field sites for a research project.
+- Students must use the funds to support travel to herbaria and/or field sites for research projects.

 - Application Form